Commercial Film Permits

 - Applications for small-scale shoots must be submitted at least seven days prior to the shoot or the permit will not be issued.

-- Applications for shoots that require road closures, traffic detours or parking removal, or that will involve more than 25 people, should be submitted at least eight weeks prior to the proposed date.
+- Applications for shoots that require road closures, traffic detours or parking removal, or that will involve more than 10 people, should be submitted eight weeks prior to the proposed date.

 Airspace within the boundaries of the Town of Banff is restricted due to local heliports.
-Therefore it is not permitted to fly drones inside the Town of Banff.
+Use of drones is a restricted activity in Banff National Park.
+Therefore, it is not permitted to fly drones inside the Town of Banff.
 You can see the no fly zone on this interactive map.
 Special arrangements with Transport Canada and Parks Canada may be made to fly drones within the national park.
 Contact these organization directly:

 - Drones in Banff National Park